 Step 8.
 Once the paint has dried thoroughly, apply one more layer of PVA glue to help prevent the paint from cracking.

 Step 9.
-Now onto the fun part, filling the jars…I went to my local Poundland store to pick up mini eggs, easter marshmallows and Galaxy Golden Eggs, but you can fill yours with anything you like.
+Now onto the fun part, filling the jars…we went to my local Poundland store to pick up mini eggs, easter marshmallows and Galaxy Golden Eggs, but you can fill yours with anything you like.

 Step 10.
 Finally, putting the lids back on the jars you can finish them with a nice ribbon, string or a gift tag.

-I hope you have fun making these for your friends and family.
+We hope you have fun making these for your friends and family.
 Feel free to leave any comments or feedback below.
 Happy Easter!!